 Let Santé Center for Healing Provide Your Detox and Rehab Services

-At Santé Center for Healing, we pride ourselves in offering both rehab and detox services.
+At Santé Center for Healing, we pride ourselves in offering both a residential treatment program and addiction detox programs.
 We want to help you throughout the entire treatment process.
-Finding a good opiate detox center TX offers isn’t hard.
+Finding a good opiate detox center in Texas isn’t hard.
 Let us show you how the right staff and programs make all the difference.

 Santé Center for Healing offers more than just opiate and opioid detox.
 We also provide detox for other drugs.
-In addition, we have many helpful rehab programs to continue your treatment after detox, including:
+Also, we have many helpful rehab programs to continue your treatment after detox, including: